jeffpar/pcjs.v1/devices/pc8080/machine/vt100/README.md

 0x0000 contains all the VT100's 8080 code.
 The VT100 also contains a 2Kb character generator ROM, but that ROM is not addressable by the CPU; it is used directly by the Video Processor.

+See [DEC VT100 ROMs](/devices/pc8080/rom/vt100/) for more information about the ROMs.

 [vt100romhax](http://vt100romhax.tumblr.com/post/90697428973/the-vt100-memory-map-and-8080-disassembly)
 (aka [phooky](https://github.com/phooky) aka Adam Mayer) further explains VT100 memory usage: